-The College of Liberal Arts and the School of Public Policy present this year's lecture:
+The College of Liberal Arts and the School of Public Policy present the Governor Tom McCall Lecture.

 The Future of Our Representative Democracy